fbkarsdorp/python-course/README.md

 This document describes the installation procedure for all the software needed for the Python class.
 If your stuck anywhere in the installation procedure, please do not hesitate to contact Folgert Karsdorp (folgert.karsdorp@meertens.knaw.nl).

-## Sublime text
+## Text Editor

 We advice you to install a good text editor, Sublime text 2/3 for example.
 However, you are absolutely free to use your own favorite editor.
-For Sublime Text 2/3 go to http://www.sublimetext.com/ download the version for your operating system and install.
+For Sublime Text 2/3, go to http://www.sublimetext.com/, download the version for your operating system and install.

 In the course we will be using software that works best with Google Chrome.
 Firefox (or above) and Safari will also work.
 Internet Explorer is not supported.

 We will be using Python 3 for our course.
 Lower versions are more or less supported, but not recommended.

-## Installation
+## Python Installation

 **We strongly advice you to install the Anaconda Python Distribution.** This distribution contains all the necessary modules and packages needed for this course.
-It is available for all platforms and provides a simple installation procedure/ You can download it from: http://continuum.io/downloads.
+It is available for all platforms and provides a simple installation procedure.
+You can download it from: http://continuum.io/downloads#py34.
 More detailed installation instructions can be found here: http://docs.continuum.io/anaconda/install.html

 We will use Python 3 in this course.
 Make sure you select Python 3.4 and not Python 2.7.

+## Launching the Python Course

 After you installed Anaconda, you launch the course by double clicking the file start-windows.bat (if you are working on Windows) or start-unix.sh if you work with Linux or start-osx.command if you work on Mac OS X.